sedthh/lara-hungarian-nlp/README.md

 - Implement furhter NLTK functions aimed for the hungarian language.
 - Rewrite regular expressions in a way that autoamtic POS-tagging would be possible in hungarian.
 - Create dictionaries to enable sentiment analysis in hungarian.
+- Do proper unit testing and replace test.py

 This project is licensed under the **MIT License** - see the [LICENSE.md](LICENSE.md) file for details